Study Finds That Third-Party Bad-Faith Insurance Claims Are Somewhat Out of Control in Florida

 Insurance companies have a duty to thoroughly investigate all claims.
 However, they also have a duty to pay benefits only where coverage and liability are clear, and the amount involved is accurately documented.

 At HD Law Partners, our attorneys represent insurance carriers when there is a dispute over coverage, damages, or liability.
 We also provide defense of claims alleging insurance bad faith.
-Contact our insurance defense attorneys today—we serve Orlando, Sarasota, Tampa, Wesley Chapel, and surrounding areas of Florida.
+Contact our insurance defense attorneys today—we serve Orlando, Sarasota, Tampa, Bradenton, and surrounding areas of Florida.